Heyitsguy/Javascript-The-Definitive-Guide-Study-Guide/Part 1 Core Javascript/Chapter 2.md

 * Identifiers is a name for anything in Javascript, most commonly variables.
 They can begin with:
-  i.A letter
+  1.A letter
-  ii.an underscore
+  2.an underscore
-  iii.Dollar sign
+  3.Dollar sign

 * Keep in mind that there are certain reserved words in Javascript that have special meaning and cannot be used